NedCosmo23/MS2-GraffPuzzle/README.md

 -   Returning Time User Goals:

-    1. As a returning visitor, I want to see if ii can improve on my previous score/time.
+    1. As a returning visitor, I want to see if I can improve on my previous score/time.
     2. As a returning visitor, I want see if the game has been updated with more images/ different combinations.
     3. As a returning visitor, I want want to compete, show to, or even show off my skills to a friend.